eyancey/Getting-and-Cleaning-Data-Course-Project/README.md

 extractedData <- completeData[,requiredColumns]
 dim(extractedData)
 ```
-##Part 3 - Uses descriptive activity names to name the activities in the data set
+##Step 3 - Uses descriptive activity names to name the activities in the data set
 The `activity` field in `extractedData` is originally of numeric type.
 We need to change its type to character so that it can accept activity names.
 The activity names are taken from metadata `activityLabels`.
 ```{r}
 extractedData$Activity <- as.character(extractedData$Activity)